lukka/github-script/README.md

   run](https://github.com/actions/toolkit/tree/master/packages/github)
 - `core` A reference to the [@actions/core](https://github.com/actions/toolkit/tree/master/packages/core) package

-Since the `script` is just a function body, these values will already be defined, so you don't have to (see examples below).
+Since the file specified by `script` contains just a function body, these values will already be defined, so you don't have to (see examples below).

 See [octokit/rest.js](https://octokit.github.io/rest.js/) for the API client